PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 rewired before structural removal.
 Its instrumentation likewise permits only the initial index refresh.

+The four later reshape-only recovery positions also execute through `run_duplicate_fanout_cleanup(include_transpose=False)` instead of calling the compatibility helper directly.
+This preserves their original placement and does not introduce Transpose deduplication at those phase boundaries.
+The three primary-IR calls reuse the session `LayoutState` and diagnostics; the fallback-IR call builds local pass state while reporting through the same session diagnostics.
+An AST contract fixes the four reshape-only invocations.

 Scalar clamp canonicalization is the first linear fusion in `passes/graph_cleanup.py`.
 It replaces the strictly guarded `Maximum(x, 0) → Minimum(..., 1)` chain with `Relu0To1`, updates the surviving